Identification, Images, & Information

 See Also

-In Gerris argenticollis, the combined length of antennal segments 2 & 3 equals the length of segment 1, and based on the meaning of the specific epithet, individuals presumably have a silver neck (no photos were found on the Internet); G. argenticollis occurs in the east, has a more southerly distribution, and is found in woodland pools or slow-moving rivers flowing through densely-wooded areas
+In G. argenticollis, the combined length of antennal segments 2 & 3 equals the length of segment 1; G. argenticollis is eastern, with a more southerly distribution, and lives in woodland pools or slow-moving rivers flowing through densely-wooded areas